HotswapProjects/HotswapAgent/README.md

 The main purpose of this project is to avoid infamous change->restart + *wait*->check development lifecycle.
 Save&Reload during development should be standard and many other languages (including C#) contain this feature.

-This project is still in a beta version.

 ### Easy to start
 Download and install latest [DCEVM Java patch](https://github.com/dcevm/dcevm/releases) + [agent jar](https://github.com/HotswapProjects/HotswapAgent/releases) and launch your application server